gcruzgar/odflows/README.md

 To check: numbers don't match totals.
 Small errors expected in % due to rounding but raw numbers dont add up.
 Large discrepancy in bedroom information for sales.

+As expected, reducing the data to households with a forwarding service favours more expensive moves.
+The number of flats in the data also reduces significantly (10%).

+We can compare data between wards to obtain general trends in the data.
+For example, in figure (1) we can see the most frequent type of dwelling sold in each ward.
+Although terraced houses are the most common property sold across the UK, these concentrate mainly in urban areas whilst most wards have a higher number of detached properties sold.
+It is interesting to note that Greater London has a significant number of flats being sold, being more common that terraced.

 ![sales_dwelling](img/sales_category_dwelling.png)
 **Figure 1.** Most common type of dwelling sold in each ward.

+Moves can be split into under or over £250,000 transactions as shown in figure (2).
+It is common for properties in the UK to be sold over this threshold (35% of total), however, cheaper moves are predominant in the North and East of England as well as in Wales.
+Price bands should be obtained to gain more insight in this subject.

 ![sales_price](img/sales_category_price.png)
 **Figure 2.** Most common price threshold for households sold in each ward.

+It is more common for properties to be sold with one to three beds but in several wards properties with four or more are predominant.
+This pattern appears to be uniform across the UK.

 ![sales_beds](img/sales_category_beds.png)
 **Figure 3.** Most common number of bedrooms per household sold in each ward.

+Results are very similar when observing rentals instead of sales.
+The main difference being the increased percentage of flats rented as well as a strong dominance of properties with one to three beds accounting for 80% of data.
+It is also worth noting that origin-destination pairs are even more skewed, with rents over £250 representing 64% of od pairs compared to 31% of the total rentals listed.

 ![rentals_dwelling](img/rentals_category_dwelling.png)
 **Figure 4.** Most common type of dwelling rented in each ward.